huigracewang/homepage/index.md

 ---
 <strong style="color:#2b2b2b">Biography:</strong>

-I am currently an assistant professor of finance at Bentley University.
-I received my Doctor of Philosophy in Business Administration from the School of Management, University of Texas at Dallas in 2020.
+I am an Assistant Professor of Finance at Bentley University.
+I received my Ph.D. in Finance from the School of Management, University of Texas at Dallas, in 2020.

 <strong style="color:#2b2b2b">Research Interest:</strong>
 <ul>